-Margaret Graham, a former federal prosecutor, represents clients in high stakes investigations and enforcement actions, including matters involving complex financial crime and crisis management.
+Margaret Graham, a former federal prosecutor, represents clients in high-stakes investigations, enforcement actions, and civil lawsuits, including matters involving complex financial crime, crisis management, civil rights and equity-related issues, and artificial intelligence (AI).

-Margaret leverages extensive government, investigative, and trial experience, as well as her strong relationships with a broad network of government officials and lawyers, to counsel clients on their most sensitive matters involving:
+Margaret leverages extensive civil, government, investigative, and trial experience, as well as strong relationships with a broad network of government officials and lawyers, to counsel clients on their most sensitive matters involving:

 • Internal investigations